Quick Answer:

 For sweet potatoes:

-- Toss with a little oil and seasoning
+- Toss with 1 tablespoon oil and a pinch of salt

 Step 2: Cook the Protein